raspberrychris/3dprintersking/content/posts/10-quietest-3d-printers.md

 The MakerGear M2 3D printer is quiet, compact, and doesn't require much assembly before 3D printing each job.
 It comes with an LCD screen for 3D monitoring and a 3-year warranty.

 The 3D printer has interchangeable nozzles and a heated bed for 3D printing with ABS filament.
-It uses the open-source 3D modeling software, Cura, to slice files before 3D printing, making the 3D design more accessible than ever before.
+It uses the open-source 3D modeling software, [**Cura**](https://ultimaker.com/software/ultimaker-cura), to slice files before 3D printing, making the 3D design more accessible than ever before.

 ## **Conclusion**

 3D printing is on the rise, and 3D printers can be noisy.
-If you're looking for a 3D printer that doesn't require much calibration before 3D printing each job and won't disturb your office or home environment with noise while it prints, we've put together this list of 10 quiet 3D printers to help guide your decision.
+If you're looking for a 3D printer that doesn't require much calibration before 3D printing each job and won't disturb your office or home environment with noise while it prints, we've put together this list of [**10 quiet 3D printers**](/posts/10-of-the-quietest-3d-printers/) to help guide your decision.

 We hope you found this article helpful and you manage to find the perfect 3D Printer that won't keep the neighbours awake at night!